 # Users can’t add or log on with Microsoft accounts

-You need select between a policy between Users can’t add Microsoft accounts and Users can’t add or log on with Microsoft account.
+You need to select a policy between Users can’t add Microsoft accounts and Users can’t add or log on with Microsoft account.

-The Users section of Settings app will now show “Some settings are managed by your organization” message in red color.
-Also, the option labelled Sign in with a Microsoft account instead is now greyed out, as shown in the first picture of the article.
+The Users section of the Settings app might show “Some settings are managed by your organization” message in red color.
+Also, when you try to add a Microsoft account, you will get an error.

 If you have any queries, feel free to ask in comments.